onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 we should help people find their optimal way of helping other people

-Halal to Haram (forbidden) spectrum
+Halal/Kosher to Haram/? (forbidden) spectrum

 Nothing can integrate people better and faster than religion